doctrine/mongodb-odm/docs/en/reference/storage-strategies.rst

 pushAll
 -------

-The ``pushAll`` strategy uses MongoDB's `$pushAll`_ operator to insert elements into the array.
+The ``pushAll`` strategy uses MongoDB's `$push`_ operator in combination with `$each`_ to insert elements into the array.
 MongoDB does not allow elements to be added and removed from an array in a single operation, so this strategy relies on multiple update queries to remove and insert elements (in that order).

 .. _atomic_set: